pyreta/song-tagger/README.md

 ![image](screenshots/responsive.gif)

 ### In the future
-Refactoring of components folder structure, and implement `styled-components` instead of inline component styles mixed with stylesheets.
+Refactoring of css implementation to use `styled-components` instead of inline component styles mixed with stylesheets.
+Optimization of search algorithm.